Services

 4. Increase customer lifetime value

-Focusing on increasing the average amount that each customer spends with you can provide more value to your existing customer base and be an easy way to impact sales with less effort because the relationship is already built.
+Focusing on increasing the average amount that each customer spends with you can be an easy way to impact revenue with less effort because the relationship is already built.

 KPIs for this objective can be based on the activities you’ll need to accomplish to re-engage customers with new products or new deals.